PDrifting/CBookDraft/book.markdown

                                                // initialisations.
 Even though this
                                                // has 15 elements the reamaining
                                                // elements will be default initialised
                                                // to 0.
-This is mererly one method for
+This is merely one method for
                                                // initialisation during declare.

   data[12] = (TFoobar){                        // Accesses element 13 [12+1 from 0 index].